-Project Priority Lead agency Comment Next Steps total capital increasing from a minimum of 10.5% now, to 18% for the four large banks and 16% for the remaining smaller banks; the inclusion of AT1 instruments as part of the capital stack; and a transition period of 7 years (rather than 5 years).
+Project Priority Lead agency Comment Next Steps In December 2019 RBNZ announced its final decisions on the capital review, which included: 12 months, as a result of Covid-19. total capital increasing from a minimum of 10.5% now, to 18% for the four large banks and 16% for the remaining smaller banks; the inclusion of AT1 instruments as part of the capital stack; and a transition period of 7 years (rather than 5 years).
 NZBA's media release on RBNZ's decisions is here.
 NZBA will continue to work with RBNZ on the form of AT1 instruments that will be permissible under the new rules.
 In April RBNZ was planning to publish exposure drafts of the revised policy documents to make those changes, and has also postponed that publication for the time being.
 Credit Contracts Legislation Amendment Act High MBIE In April 2019 the Credit Contracts Legislation Amendment Bill was introduced into Parliament and referred to the Finance and Expenditure Committee.
 NZBA made a submission to the Finance and Expenditure Committee on the Bill in June 2019 and appeared before the Committee in support of its submission in July 2019.
-In September 2019, following public feedback on the Bill at Select Committee, the Minister for Commerce and Consumer Affairs announced that the Bill would also include a 0.8% per day cap on interest rates, in addition to other changes which will strengthen protections for vulnerable borrowers.
-The Finance and Expenditure Committee reported back on the Bill in November 2019 and recommended several changes.
 In December 2019 the Credit Contracts Legislation Amendment Act passed its third reading and received Royal Assent.
-NZBA is also a member of the Responsible Lending Code Advisory Group, facilitated by MBIE.
-The Advisory Group is currently reviewing the Responsible Lending Code in light of the new legislation.
-As a result of COVID-19: The commencement of new Part 5A of the Act relating to fit and proper person certification will be delayed from 1 September 2020 to no earlier than 1 March 2021.
+As a result of Covid-19: The commencement of new Part 5A of the Act relating to fit and proper person certification will be delayed from 1 September 2020 to no earlier than 1 March 2021.
 Commencement of the new regulations and other remaining provisions of the Act will be delayed from 1 April 2021 to no earlier than 1 October 2021.
-These dates will be reviewed every three months and any changes will be advised.
+These dates will be reviewed every three months and any changes MBIE is continuing to work on the revised draft regulations and further consultations with industry will take place.